HiddenRiverLabs/ts-math-utils/README.md

   - `.contains(x)` — Checks if an `IntervalNumber` or another `Interval` is fully contained.
   - `.overlaps(interval)` — Checks if two intervals overlap.
 - Equality and copying:
-  - `.equals(otherInterval)` — Checks if two intervals are equal.
+  - `.equals(other: IntervalNumber)` — Checks if two `IntervalNumber`s are equal.
-  - `.clone()` — Returns a copy of the interval.
 - Properties:
   - `.min` and `.max` — Get or set the minimum and maximum endpoints as `IntervalNumber`.
   - `.a` and `.b` — Get or set the original endpoints.
   - `.name` — Optional name for the interval.

----

 ## Interval Sets

 The `IntervalSet` class manages a collection of `Interval` objects with advanced set operations.
+Supports number and bigint.

 **Features:**
 - Add, remove, and clear intervals: